 WHAT TO EAT INSTEAD

 Also helping with better gut motility are probiotic-rich foods (live good bacteria) such as cultured yoghurt, sauerkraut, kimchi and kefir.
-I like to take the Healthy Chef Organic Wheatgrass as a perfect on-the-go drink to help heal my gut and support the elimination of wastes, as it’s rich in chlorophyll, the green pigment that gives green fruits and vegetables their colour.
-It’s high level of chlorophyll also means it alkalises the body and supports detoxification and digestion.
+I like to take Healthy Chef Green Smoothie as it's rich in probiotics and nourishing greens to support digestion and detoxification.

 WHAT TO EAT INSTEAD

-Alternatively, I like to make Healthy Chef protein smoothies as a meal replacement for when I get home late from the office.
+Alternatively, I like to make Healthy Chef Protein smoothies as a meal replacement for when I get home late from the office.
 Protein is an essential nutrient that nourishes and maintains a healthy gut lining and immune system.
 It’s great for those with sensitive digestive systems as they are free from gluten, fillers, gums, artificial sweeteners, chemicals, preservatives and sugar that can often cause gastric distress.
-In the mornings, I enjoy a glass of Cold-Pressed Wheatgrass Juice with a little lemon.
-Our wheatgrass is the only gluten free and cold pressed variety in Australia, so it helps nourish a sensitive digestive system.

 Want to know how to heal your gut and re-discover perfect digestive health?
 Perfect Digestive Health is available from The Healthy Chef eStore HERE.